Wang Xiangzhai

 Wang Xiangzhai (王芗斋 (王薌齋, Wáng Xiāngzhāi); November 26, 1885 - July 12, 1963), also known as Nibao, Zhenghe and Yuseng, was a Chinese xingyiquan master, responsible for founding the martial art of Yiquan.

 Biography

 Wang Xiangzhai was born in Hebei province, China.
 As he was a very weak child, his parents decided to send him to the famous Xingyiquan master Guo Yunshen to improve his health.

 The Wang family had always had connections with the Guo family, horse breeders in the average.
 Master Guo Yunshen taught him zhanzhuang gong (post standing postures) that the young Xiangzhai had to keep standing for hours.
 Three times Wang left his teacher and three times he returned finding that traditional training was flawed.

-During his young adult life, Wang Xiangzhai became a soldier in Beijing and at the age of 33, he went all around China, studying martial arts with many famous masters including the monk Heng Lin, Xinyiquan master Xie Tiefu, southern white crane style masters Fang Yizhuang and Jin Shaofeng, Liuhebafa master Wu Yihui, etc. Learning from his experience and honoring the truly skilled, Wang made a public statement in 1928:
+During his young adult life, Wang Xiangzhai became a soldier in Beijing and at the age of 33, he went all around China, studying martial arts with many famous masters including the monk Heng Lin, Xinyiquan master Xie Tiefu, southern white crane style masters Fang Yizhuang and Jin Shaofeng, Liuhebafa master Wu Yihui, etc.